Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: Hopf algebras and groupoids

 where $x_{i}$ is sent to $\frac{\xi_{i}}{p}$ in both cases.
 The isomorphisms \eqref{iso RX d affine} for $\YY$ follows.
 We put $Y=\YY_{1}$ and we consider the following commutative diagram

 where the square is Cartesian.
 By \ref{prop dilatation etale} and \ref{prop dilatation flat}, we deduce an isomorphism

 Considering $\RR_{\XX}$ as a formal $\XX$-scheme via $q_{1}$, the isomorphism \eqref{iso RX d affine} follows from that of $\RR_{\YY}$.
 The another isomorphism can be verified in the same way.
-In view of the construction of $\iota_{R}$ \eqref{iota R}, the composition $\lambda\circ \iota_{R}$ corresponds to the zero section.
+In view of the construction of $\iota_{R}$ \eqref{iota R}, the composition $\lambda\circ \iota_{R}$ corresponds to the zero section. \end{proof} \begin{coro} Keep assumptions of \ref{local description R Ad} and consider $\frac{\xi_{i}}{p}$'s as sections of $\mathcal{R}_{\XX}$.
+We have the following isomorphisms of $\mathscr{O}_{\XX}$-algebras